Commonwealth Supported Places (CSPs)

 What is a Commonwealth Supported place (CSP)?

-- Local students commencing Bachelor courses from 2019 will be classified as Commonwealth Supported students (CSP).
+- Local students commencing Bachelor courses will be classified as Commonwealth Supported students (CSP).

 - There are also a limited number of postgraduate courses which are Commonwealth supported.